DanHodges/TheologicalDictionary/messiah-anointed-one.md

 # Messiah/anointed One
-Definition of Messiah/anointed One coming soon.
+The definition of Messiah/anointed One is coming soon!